deepak7376/deepak7376.github.io/_posts/2023-09-06-best-git-practices.markdown

 title:  "Best-git-practices"
 date:   2023-09-06 00:04:58 +0530
 categories: general
 description: Using Git effectively involves following best practices to ensure a smooth and collaborative development process.
-Here are some recommended Git best practices:
+Here are some recommended Git best practices
 ---